 Ethnologue: Languages of the World

-An encyclopedic reference work cataloging all of the world’s 6,909 known living languages and where they are spoken.
-The latest print edition was published in 2009.
+An encyclopedic reference work cataloging all of the world’s over 7,000 known living languages and where they are spoken.
+The latest print edition was published in 2019.
 From SIL International.

 Materials in Other Languages